Muhyd33n/Apple-Plant-Diseases-Classification/README.md

 This project demonstrates the power of deep learning for automating the detection of plant diseases in apple plants.
 The best-performing model, DenseNet121, shows high accuracy in controlled environments, but further work is required to improve generalization to external datasets.

 ### Future Work
+Future work might include comparing transfer learning (feature extraction) and fine tuning on classification problems using the NZDLPlantDisease-v1.
+Another study can use different optimization algorithms aside from Adam or compare various optimization algorithms to train models with the dataset.